pubkey/rxdb/docs-src/offline-first.md

   <img src="./files/loading-spinner-not-needed.gif" alt="loading spinner not needed" width="300" />
 </p>

-## Error handling is easier

-When the client makes a request to the server, there are many things that can go wrong.
-The client cannot connect, the server is too busy or whatever.
-So in a 'normal' application you have to prepare for each of these error cases and show correct error messages to the user or handle the errors in other ways.
-In offline-first apps, the local client data is replicated to the server in the background by using resilient and battle proven replication protocols that automatically handle and resolve any errors out of sight.

 ## Multi-tab usage just works

 Many, even big websites like amazon, reddit and stackoverflow do not handle multi tab usage correctly.
 When a user has multiple tabs of the website open and does a login on one of these tabs, the state does not change on the other tabs.